dsrvlabs/vatz/docs/cli.md

   -p, --home string     Home directory of VATZ (default "~/.vatz") -o, --output string   New config file to create (default "default.yaml")
 ```
-With `--all` flag, you create config file including all default setting of official plugins like below
+With `--all` flag, you create config file including all default setting of official plugins like below.
+If you use the default settings, make sure to name the plugin when you install it to match the <pluginName> of the setting.
 ```
   default_verify_interval: 15
   default_execute_interval: 30